ahape/msbuild-conflicts/README.md

 1. You need to install Python (latest version will work fine), which typically the Windows installer ensures the `py` command is globally available.
 If not, you'll need to make sure it is.
 1. Powershell
-1. You'll need to download [GraphViz](https://www.graphviz.org/download/) and after the install make sure that the `/bin` directory is added to your PATH environment variable (the official 3rd party Python library requires it).
+1. You'll need to download [GraphViz](https://www.graphviz.org/download/) (latest version should work fine) and after the install make sure that the `/bin` directory is added to your PATH environment variable (the official 3rd party Python library requires it).
 1. Make sure that MSBuild's `/bin` directory is added to your PATH environment variable.
 You can typically find that somewhere like this: `c:\Program Files (x86)\Microsoft Visual Studio\<Year>\<Product>\MSBuild\Current\Bin`.
 1. Download this repository. `cd` into it and run `py -m pip install -r requirements.txt`.
 That will install the (open source) third party libraries used in this repo.
 1. Add the `/src` directory of this repository to your PATH environment variable.